Outlines of the content

 The shape of them however doesn’t seem inconsistent.

 Essentially not like the inconsistent shape of the Yomari, the stories behind Yomari vary from individuals, though the core story remains the same.
-Some characteristics of the story seem changed while it transforms from one generation to another.
+Some characteristics of the story seem to change while it transforms from one generation to another.

 Besides the story of Suchandra and Krita of Panauti about the making of Yomari, there are other stories too, with which the locals could be more intimate.